 ARTIST | PRINTMAKER

 In French / English translation.
 Language editor: Mylène Vialard.
 Printed by Pudy Tong at Open Studio (Toronto).
-Recto/verso folded lithograph on Kozuke paper, in single-pocket paper folio.
+Recto/verso folded lithograph on Kozuke paper; with single-pocket paper folio.
 25 x 37 inches (open), 9 x 4 inches (folded).

 On view at Open Studio Contemporary Printmaking Centre (Toronto), October 19-November 17, 2018.
 A community program of Holocaust Education Week 2018.
-The artist will be present at Open Studio on Wednesday, November 7, 5-7PM.
+Available from Open Studio and the artist. $75.